NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP2/Payloads.page.md

 ### Consent
 In the BaRS UEC Applications the level of consent is stipulated to be for 'Direct Care' only.
 A referral **must** contain a Consent resource and it **must** adhere to the [example](https://simplifier.net/NHSBookingandReferrals/8fc39b95-89a6-45fb-914f-1458a10e9e14/~json) provided under the BaRS FHIR assets.

+### Related Person

+Related Person is used to carry information about the patient's Next of Kin and their contact details.
+This is different to 3rd party contact details which are carried in the Patient resource.

 <hr>

 <div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-warning"></i>